Hey PHAT Girls, HAPPY Eclipse Monday!

 I cannot tell a lie, there will be plenty of moments when you want to give up but you can’t!
 You must stay the course because that child is depending on you.
 You owe it to your child to never give up no matter how hard things get.
 Oh, and one day, In due time… You will see and understand why giving up was a bad idea.

 Your main focus has to be to remain focused!
 You can’t forget that nothing is more important than your child… NOT EVEN YOUR RELATIONSHIP WITH THE FATHER!
 I sent so much time trying to make us a family, not understanding that I was standing in the way of us being good parents.
 Listen, some men are better fathers than they are boyfriends, be able to let him be what is important and not be what is shifting the focus.
+At least the dad still gets to be apart of the child’s life.
+One of my friends didn’t know who her child’s father was until she found out about the paternity test Spokane WA centers.
+These centers help find the biological father, giving him a chance to be part of the child’s life.

 Children don’t understand the dynamics of life, all they know is that they need certain things.
 It is your job as a mother to find a way to deliver.
 If daddy or other family are there to help… GREAT!
 However, if life proves to be less than favorable you still should find a way to make things happen.
 One thing that I take pride in is the fact that I wasn’t afraid to do what I needed to do to deliver and to get to the next level.
 I worked, I attended school and I also received government assistance.
 I didn’t allow pride or shame to stop me from delivering.
 You can’t sit around waiting for people to come through for you so that you can come through for your child.
 Get up, get out and get something.